ni/nimi-python/docs/nidcpower/class.rst

 Session
 =======

-.. py:class:: Session(self, resource_name, channels=None, reset=False, options={})
+.. py:class:: Session(self, resource_name, channels=None, reset=False, options={}, independent_channels=True)

-    Creates and returns a new NI-DCPower session to the power supply or SMU specified in **resource name** to be used in all subsequent NI-DCPower method calls.
+    Creates and returns a new NI-DCPower session to the instrument(s) and channel(s) specified in **resource name** to be used in all subsequent NI-DCPower method calls.
 With this method, you can optionally set the initial state of the following session properties:

     -  :py:attr:`nidcpower.Session.simulate`
     -  :py:attr:`nidcpower.Session.driver_setup`

-    After calling this method, the session will be in the Uncommitted state.
-Refer to the `Programming
+    After calling this method, the specified channel or channels will be in the Uncommitted state.
-    States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic for
-    details about specific software states.

-    To place the device in a known start-up state when creating a new session, set **reset** to True.
+    To place channel(s) in a known start-up state when creating a new session, set **reset** to True.
 This action is equivalent to using the :py:meth:`nidcpower.Session.reset` method immediately after initializing the session.

-    To open a session and leave the device in its existing configuration without passing through a transitional output state, set **reset** to False.
-Then configure the device as in the previous session, changing only the desired settings, and then call the :py:meth:`nidcpower.Session.initiate` method.
+    To open a session and leave the channel(s) in an existing configuration without passing through a transitional output state, set **reset** to False.
+Next, configure the channel(s) as in the previous session, change the desired settings, and then call the :py:meth:`nidcpower.Session.initiate` method to write both settings.

-    **Related Topics:**

-    `Programming
-    States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__
+    **Details of Independent Channel Operation**

+    With this method and channel-based NI-DCPower methods and properties, you can use any channels in the session independently.
+For example, you can initiate a subset of channels in the session with :py:meth:`nidcpower.Session.initiate`, and the other channels in the session remain in the Uncommitted state.

+    When you initialize with independent channels, each channel steps through the NI-DCPower programming state model independently of all other channels, and you can specify a subset of channels for most operations.

+    **Note** You can make concurrent calls to a session from multiple threads, but the session executes the calls one at a time.
+If you specify multiple channels for a method or property, the session may perform the operation on multiple channels in parallel, though this is not guaranteed, and some operations may execute sequentially.